Certificates of quality

 is made by gluing a thin layer of veneer to a piece of particleboard.

-Phloem - The inner part of a tree's bark
+Phloem - inner part of a tree's bark

 that delivers water and other nutrients.